bishnarender/american-express-default-prediction/README.md

 1. In the 1st step, increase the gap between scores of both models.
 Monitor the score.
 2. In the 2nd step, decrease the gap between scores of both models.
 Monitor the score.
 3. In the 3rd step, increase scores of both models.
 Monitor the score.
 4. In the final step, decrease scores of both models.
-Monitor the score.<br />
+Monitor the score.

 Repeat the same tuning process with 2 models of NN, keeping scores of 2 models of LGM freezed.